bartvsdev/iterator/README.md

 The iterator library allows users to iterate over collections using a functional approach.

+## Motivation
+Being new to the world of Go, while having a background in `C#` and `Rust`, I missed the capabilities of `Linq` and `Iterator` respectively.
+Furthermore, in search of a better way to check and handle errors, and inspired by Rob Pike's great article [Errors are values](https://go.dev/blog/errors-are-values), this attempt was made.

+Some of the code is inspired by the great [Soft/iter](https://github.com/Soft/iter) repository, check them out!

 ## Requirements

 Iterator requires Go version 1.18 or later.